bionic-gpt/bionic-gpt/website/content/blog/llm-hardware/index.md

 ## API Requirements

-Most application that use LLM's rely on an API and the standard API at the moment is the Open AI Rest API.
+Most application that use LLM's rely on an API and the standard API at the moment is the Open AI `chat/completions` [API](https://platform.openai.com/docs/api-reference/chat).

 Any API will need to ideally follow that standard and support the following